At the beginning of February you probably saw me promoting my Ruthlessly Simple Founder Calendar Course pretty heavily on LinkedIn and email.

 In order to do that, I had to…

-I wanted to take some of the things I have seen provide impact for my 1-on-1 clients and offer it to a broader set of people.
-The context of this effort was adding a new avenue of value and revenue.
+I took the things I have seen provide impact for my 1-on-1 clients and offer it to a broader set of people.
+The context of this effort was going from one avenue of my business and adding a new avenue of business.

 I knew ahead of time that a lot of times you do not get it right on the first try.